Breakdown of random matrix universality in Markov models: Applications

 Consider a sequence outputted by any given HMM.
 It has two sources of randomness: that in $M$, and that in $O$.
 In our case, since $\epsilon_s = 0.01$ is relatively small, the $O$ matrix is very sparse: given the hidden states, the observed sequence is nearly deterministic.
 Variation in $\delta H_s$ is thus due to changes in the physics of the hidden states.

 Consider first $\epsilon > \epsilon_c$.
 If the outputted sequence is completely random noise, then we will have $\delta H_s \approx \log T$, as indeed we find for large enough $N$.
 As $N$ is lowered, $\delta H_s$ also decreases.
 The interpretation of this regime is as follows: even if the hidden state physics is completely random, outputted sequences can have structure simply because $O$ need not output each observed symbol with the same frequency.
-For example, if the symbol $A$ is over-represented in the output of $O$, then this will impact the observed entropy rate, even for uniformly random hidden states.
-However, since our model has elements of $O$ that are independent and identically distributed, this requires that $O$ avoids central-limit theorem behaviour.
-This is why $\delta H_s \to \log T$ as $N$ becomes large, for $\epsilon > \epsilon_c$.
+For example, if the symbol $A$ is over-represented in the output of $O$, then this will impact the observed entropy rate, even for uniformly random hidden states. {\blue This is why $\delta H_s$ can be small even when $\epsilon > \epsilon_c$.
+However, there is a competing averaging effect: when the hidden states are sampled uniformly, each $O$ element only contributes in the form $\frac{1}{N} \sum_{a} O_{aB}$, which is averaged over the hidden states.
+When $N$ becomes large, this is subject to the law of large numbers and this becomes equal to $\langle O_{aB} \rangle$, which is then independent of $B$ (in our model).
+Thus, finally, for large $N$ and $\epsilon > \epsilon_c$, the entropy becomes again that of a uniform random variable, and tends to $\log T$ as $N \to \infty$, as observed. }

 As we decrease $\epsilon$, the observed entropy rate always drops substantially from its value at $\epsilon_c$: the physics of hidden states always plays an important role.
 We notice that at sufficiently small $\epsilon$, the curves for different $N$ collapse on top of one another.
 The asymptotic small $\epsilon$ entropy rate depends only on $T$ and $\epsilon_s$.
 In this regime, the hidden state evolution is effectively bottlenecked by $O$: even if it is completely deterministic, the observed sequences have randomness simply due to that in $O$.